Tranquilize - EP (2021)

 What a way to introduce yourself.
 Telenova didn’t just release an EP, they arrived with a fully formed sound and vision.
 Tranquilize establishes their aesthetic immediately, moody, sleek, and immersive from the opening seconds of the title track.

 Blue Valentine is a standout.
-The acoustic strumming paired with the restrained vocal delivery adds warmth and movement, showing another side of the band.
-The lyrics stay emotionally open but controlled, circling themes of illusion and disappointment without turning them into dramatic confession.
-It keeps the cinematic feel of the earlier tracks while feeling more organic, proving Telenova’s strength isn’t just mood or texture.
-The songwriting holds up.
+Acoustic strumming, restrained vocal delivery, genuine warmth.
+It shows another side of the band without breaking the world they’ve built.
+The lyrics circle themes of illusion and disappointment without tipping into dramatic confession.
+It feels more organic than the tracks around it, and that’s exactly the point.
+Telenova’s strength isn’t just mood or texture.
+The songwriting holds up on its own.

 The Warewolf